 Exclusive Consulting and Services Agreements.
 Pursuant to the exclusive technical consulting and service agreement and the exclusive services agreement, each dated January 29, 2016, and subsequently amended on November 30, 2018, or the exclusive consulting and services agreements, between the WFOE and the VIE, the WFOE has the exclusive right to provide the VIE and the VIE's subsidiaries with consulting and services, including but not limited to those relating to the development, manufacturing and sales of intelligent aerial vehicles.
 Without the WFOE's prior written consent, the VIE cannot, directly or indirectly, accept any consulting services subject to this agreement from any third party. the VIE agrees to pay the WFOE a service fee equal to 100% of the consolidated net profits of the VIE after the VIE turns profitable on a cumulative basis and after netting off certain expenses.
 Our WFOE has the sole discretion in determining the service fee charged to the VIE under this agreement.
-Our WFOE has the exclusive ownership of all the intellectual property rights created as a result of the performance of the exclusive consulting and services agreement to the extent permitted by applicable PRC laws.
-The exclusive consulting and services agreement will remain effective for ten years, unless otherwise terminated by the WFOE with 30 days' prior notice at any time, or by the VIE if the WFOE is grossly negligent.
+Our WFOE has the exclusive consulting and services agreement will remain effective for ten years, unless otherwise terminated by the WFOE with 30 days' prior notice at any time, or by the VIE if the WFOE is grossly negligent.